Chartered Logistics Ltd.

 From the matters communicated with those charged with governance wedetermine those matters that were of most significance in the audit of the standalonefinancial statements of the current period and are therefore the key audit matters.
 Wedescribe these matters in our auditor's report unless law or regulation precludespublic disclosure about the matter or when in extremely rare circumstances we determinethat a matter should not be communicated in our report because the adverse consequences ofdoing so would reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements

-(c) The balance sheet the statement of profit and loss and the cash flow statementdealt with by this Report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss including OtherComprehensive Income Statement of Changes in Equity and the Statement of Cash Flow dealtwith by this Report are in agreement with the relevant books of account.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
-Our report expresses an unmodified opinion onthe adequacy and operating effectiveness of the Company's internal financial controls overfinancial reporting.
+f) With respect to the adequacy of the internal financial controls overfinancial reporting of the Company and the operating effectiveness of such controls referto our separate Report in "Annexure A".
+Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internalfinancial controls over financial reporting.

-ii.
-The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts and
+ii) The Company has made provision as required under the applicablelaw or accounting standards for material foreseeable losses if any on long-termcontracts including derivative contracts.

 Annexure A to the Independent Auditors' Report